• Skip to primary navigation

 Homemade Sourdough Pita Bread

-If you’ve made my Multigrain Sourdough Bread or Sourdough Pizza Recipe, you’re going to enjoy this Sourdough Pita Bread recipe.
+If you make homemade Sourdough Recipes, you’re going to love this Sourdough Pita Bread recipe.
 Homemade pita bread is flavorful, tender, soft and fun to make; It’s my best sourdough pita recipe!
 Watching it puff up in the oven means homemade pita isn’t too far away (and it’s so satisfying!).
-Here’s why you’ll enjoy this sourdough pita recipe:

 There are many ways to enjoy homemade pita bread, and it tastes amazing!
 Read on to learn more.